indivisual-eyes/indivisual-eyes-backend/README.md

 # IndiVisual Eyes Backend

-Backend REST API for the Indivisual Eyes app.
+Backend REST API for the IndiVisual Eyes app.

 Written in Python using FastAPI.